Create a Linux VM on Azure using the Portal

 Confirm the settings for your new Ubuntu VM, and click OK.

-Find the VM NIC
+Select the VM resource

 Find the public IP